-Department Mission: To implement the policies of Council and manage the day to day

-Department Description: This department includes the activities of the City Manager,

-Human Resources Director, and Chief Communications Officer.
+Department Mission: To implement the policies of Council and manage the day to day affairs of the City while keeping in mind the long-range goals of the City as a whole, fostering a positive relationship with employees while performing personnel duties.
+Department Description: This department includes the activities of the City Manager, Human Resources Director, and Chief Communications Officer.
 The City Manager is responsible to the City Council for administering the daily activities of the various departments of the City government and for implementing the policies and procedures adopted by the City Council.
 The manager is also responsible for preparing the annual budget and implementing the budget approved by the City Council.
 The Human Resources Director is responsible for the personnel policies and administration benefit plans of the City.
 The Chief Communications Officer is responsible for the coordination, development and dissemination of clear, accurate and comprehensive information about City programs, services, policies, and other issues.

-- Launched inaugural citywide Citizens Academy - Completed Bartlesville NEXT video project - Held inaugural State of the City event for city employees - Implemented vacation buyback program

-- Increase focus on employee recruitment - Create and implement Communications Strategic Plan - Set up and implement Applicant Tracking System

-The major budgeted expenditures for Administration are personnel expenditures for the City Manager, Human Resources Director, and their employees.

-FUND 101 GENERAL DEPT 120 ADMINISTRATION

-2022-23 ACTUAL 2023-24 BUDGET 2023-24 ESTIMATE 2024-25 CITY MGR RECOMMENDS 2024-25 APPROVED \$962,241 \$1,299,110 \$1,186,595 \$1,456,800 \$1,456,800
+2024 Accomplishments: Launched inaugural citywide Citizens Academy Completed Bartlesville NEXT video project Held inaugural State of the City event for city employees Implemented vacation buyback program 2025 Objectives: Increase focus on employee recruitment Create and implement Communications Strategic Plan Set up and implement Applicant Tracking System Budget Highlights: The major budgeted expenditures for Administration are personnel expenditures for the City Manager, Human Resources Director, and their employees.
+FUND 101 GENERAL DEPT 120 ADMINISTRATION 2022-23 ACTUAL 2023 -24 BUDGET 2023-24 ESTIMATE 2024-25 CITY MGR 2024-25 RECOMMENDS APPROVED \$962,241 \$ 1,299,110 \$1,186,595 \$1,456,800 \$1,456,800